popolonfr/Flash-ROM-SCC-Cartridge/README.md

 A:> FLX IMG-FILE.ROM
 ```

+To erase the cartridge's flash memory, use the command with the /E option alone.

 ## Register access

 To read from or write to a cartridge register, you must first select the slot containing the cartridge.
 Once the slot is selected, the register can be accessed by reading from or writing to its address.